More results...

 The Nursing Summit in 2001 resulted in a Strategic Plan for Nursing to ensure that we have enough nurses to care for our citizens–the Washington State Strategic Plan for Nursing (WSSPN), which was adopted by the Washington Nursing Leadership Council (composed of CNEWS, NWONE, NCQAC, WLN, WSNA).

-In response to this plan, the Washington Center for Nursing was created in 2003 as the statewide nursing workforce organization.
-Since then, WCN has worked on a variety of nursing projects, including the Master Plan for Nursing Education and the organization of regional stakeholder meetings on the Nurse of the Future.
+In response to this plan, the Washington Center for Nursing was created in 2003 as the statewide nursing workforce organization and has worked on a variety of nursing projects.

 WCN is a non-profit 501(c)(3).